avik-das/react-dom-assertion/README.md

 * Provide a string representation of your expected DOM tree in a string format in tests.
 * Compare a (configurable) list of attributes attributes, ignore other attributes that may be added by React during DOM construction.
 * Ignore whitespace when comparing text.
+* Automatically integrate with Mocha to show a visual diff in case of a mismatch.

 Note that this library is built to serve the needs of actual tests, so there are many missing features.
 They will be developed as the need arises instead of pre-emptively predicting the need.
 Feature requests and pull requests are welcome, however.